All Episodes

 Lots more still to come.

-Uh, felice, felice Navidad, Felice Navidad.
+Oh, Felice, Felice Navidad, Felice Navidad.

-What a What a splendid uh thought.
+What a splendid thought.

 Here's more news from educators.

-You'll have to check the box saying, yes, my child will participate in the Pledge of Allegiance, or No, my child will not.
+You'll have to check the box saying, Yes, my child will participate in the Pledge of Allegiance, or No, my child will not.

 They've also defined the words under God as meaning, quote, there is one supreme entity for every citizen, unquote.